nearform/nscale-docs/system/glossary.md

 A well-defined server side protocol used by nscale.
 May be reimplemented outside of nscale for use with 3rd party products and/or services.

+## revision
+A recorded system snapshot, automatically saved whenever there are system changes.

 ## system
 A collection of containers representing a topological deployment strategy.